Not Just Tulsa: Race Massacres That Devastated Black Communities In Rosewood, Atlanta, and Other American Cities

-May 31, 2021 marks the 100th anniversary of the 1921 Tulsa, Oklahoma, race massacre, a horrific cover-up that has been brought to light in recent years by several documentaries and news stories about the crime that permanently altered the fate of a successful community known as "Black Wall Street."
+The Tulsa, Oklahoma, race massacre is now, due to the work of scholars and historians, a known act of terrorism.
+Several documentaries and news stories have told the story about the 1921 massacre that permanently altered the fate of a successful community known as "Black Wall Street."

 The death toll was originally reported as 36.
 However, you don’t have to be a forensic archaeologist to surmise that more than 36 people were killed.

 RELATED: The Tulsa Race Massacre 100 Years Later: Why Descendants Are Demanding Reparations For The Racial Terrorism Their Ancestors Faced